hyperledger/fabric/docs/source/github/github.rst

 a new PR is automatically generated in that branch that still requires the normal approval process to be merged.
 Remember to add a comment to the original PR for each branch that you want to backport to.

-If there are merge conflicts, use the GitHub ``cherry-pick`` command instead, by providing the ``SHA`` from the commit in the master branch.
+If there are merge conflicts, use the GitHub ``cherry-pick`` command instead, by providing the ``SHA`` from the commit in the main branch.

-- The following example shows how to cherry-pick a commit from the master branch into the release-2.0 branch:
+- The following example shows how to cherry-pick a commit from the main branch into the release-2.0 branch:

 .. code::